-So, you want to cut down a tree and Paul Bunyon isn’t available to help.
+So, you want to cut down a tree and a lumberjack like Paul Bunyon isn’t available to help.
 If you’re comfortable with a chainsaw, some trees are easily taken down on your own.
 But others are best left to the experts.
 If you’re trying to decide whether to cut or not, here’s how to cut down a tree safely in 10 steps.

 1. Decide if it’s Safe

 If you want to cut down your own tree, you’re probably looking to fell something a bit bigger than the struggling fruit tree you planted three years ago.
 This means you need to take safety precautions from the start.

 Assess the tree’s condition.
 You’ve already given the tree a checkup to see if it needs to come down, but take another look.
 If it has a lot of broken, loose, or dead branches, or if your tree is diseased or dying, skip to the final step in this guide.
 A dead tree and its branches will come down on you and could cause serious injury.

 Walk around the tree and your property and look for obstructions, including buildings, electrical boxes, and heavy growth.

 Use caution if power lines are nearby.
 Don’t attempt to cut down a tree if there’s any chance it could fall on the lines, or your equipment could touch the lines.
 For dangerous or large trees, call your power company.